NVIDIA/NeMo/docs/source/nlp/token_classification.rst

     # Download and load the pre-trained BERT-based model
     model = TokenClassificationModel.from_pretrained("ner_en_bert")

-    # try the model on an example query
+    # try the model on a few examples
     model.add_predictions(['we bought four shirts from the nvidia gear store in santa clara.', 'NVIDIA is a company.'])

 .. note::